Exposing the Cracks: Vulnerabilities of Retrieval-Augmented LLM-based Machine Translation

 \subsection{Datasets}

-To analyze how resource availability affects the robustness of retrieval-augmented LLM-based machine translation (MT), we group translation directions into high-, medium-, and low-resource tiers following \citet{joshi2020state}, based on parallel data availability and typological distance from English.
-We compile a dataset of idiomatic translations spanning ten language pairs, selected only from sources that provide reference translations or explicit semantic annotations, ensuring reliable interpretation of idioms and enabling controlled noise synthesis.
+To analyze how resource availability affects the robustness of retrieval-augmented LLM-based machine translation (MT), we group languages into high-, medium-, and low-resource tiers following \citet{joshi2020state}, based on parallel data availability.
+We compile a dataset of idiomatic translations across ten language pairs, including only those data sources that provide either reference translations or explicit idiom meaning annotations, ensuring each idiom has a grounded meaning annotation and facilitating subsequent controlled noise synthesis.
 The collection integrates multiple publicly available resources: